lnay/sagetex-blog/thought.md

 SageTex environments, however you may decide to develop on the code some more but will now find yourself in a more difficult environent.
-My thesis here is that you should never copy-paste the code into SageTex environments and leave the Jupyter notebook.
+My thesis here is that you should never copy-paste the code into SageTex environments and hence never leave the Jupyter notebook.

 There are also a few extra knacks which I have with developing in the SageTex environments, but these are more likely to be noticed by people with more